german92/iExperience.github.io/notes_for_future.md

 #### Day 4 Project

 Wayyy to complicated—the people I spoke to hard a hard time getting their heads around what `cart.items` looks like.
-Simplification is necessary.
+Simplification is necessary—done.

 #### Day 4 Modulify Exercise

 Make it more practical—not `Array.piglatinify`

+#### Day 5